Mjavan/PSelf-Supervised/README.md

 ### Installation
 ------------------------------------
- Clone the repo and install with: `pip install .`
+ Clone the repo and install using:
+ `pip install .`

 ### Usage